They got video of it now and then the cable networks.

 Above all, it is a sexless voice.

-Not, I hasten to add a gay voice.
+Not, I hasten to add, a gay voice.

 Not that at all.

-It is neither that gentle nor that musical, nor is it that old shabby lispering stereotype best consigned to the dustbin of popular culture.
+It is neither that gentle nor that musical, nor is it that old shabby, lispering stereotype best consigned to the dustbin of popular culture.

-No, this is a new old voice of a generation of ostensible men and women who've been educated and acculturated out of, or say rather, to the far side of any gender at all.
+No, this is a new, old voice of a generation of ostensible men and women who've been educated and acculturated out of, or say rather, to the far side of any gender at all.

 It is, as I have indicated above, the voice of the neutered.

-And whoever Wrote this great piece has come up with a name for them, the American Castrati.
+And whoever wrote this great piece has come up with a name for them, the American castrati.

 Now, this is not to say that the new American castrati of all genders live sexless lives.

-On the contrary, if reports are to be credited, they seem to have a good deal of sex, most often without the burden of love or the threat of children, and in this, they are condemned to the sex life of children.
+On the contrary, if reports are to be credited, they seem to have a good deal of sex, most often without the burden of love or the threat of children.

-Not it is only to say that this new voice that we hear throughout the land from so many of the young betokens a weaker and less certain brand of citizen than we have been used to in our history.
+It is only to say that this new voice that we hear throughout the land from so many of the young betokens a weaker and less certain brand of citizen than we have been used to in our history.

 Who is he talking about here?

-If I may just make a brief departure here, as though I'm a professor and ask for a comment from the class.
+If I may just make a brief departure here, as though I'm a professor and ask for a comment from the cloud, who is he talking about here?

 Moderates.